kamilio/poe_bot_but_better/poe_bot_but_better/other_stuff.md

 - The chicken-egg problem deploy first or create bot first.
     - The deployment script would update the API URL of the bot.
 No need to update it via UI.
     - Do not require the bot name, isn't the access_key enough to identify the bot?
 It would be nice to be able to change the bot name without a deployment.

+# Future ideas
+- Request / Response middlewares.
+Use case: logging plugin, append a link to logs to the response so user can see it and then clean it up before it gets to LLM.